OWASP/CheatSheetSeries/cheatsheets/Secrets_Management_Cheat_Sheet.md

 Depending on a secret's function and what it protects, the lifetime could be from minutes (think end-to-end encrypted chats with perfect forward secrecy) to years (consider hardware secrets).

 User credentials are excluded from regular rotating.
-These should only be rotated if there is suspicion or evidence that they have been compromised.
+These should only be rotated if there is suspicion or evidence that they have been compromised, according to [NIST recommendations](https://pages.nist.gov/800-63-FAQ/#q-b05).

 #### 2.6.3 Revocation